CoderDojoSV/beginner-python/Day-6/README.md

-####Make the ball appear at a random X location every time it goes to the top
+####Make the ball move in both the x and y direction and bounce off the balls

+See the Day 5 animation projects for how to do it

-####Create a score that increases every time you catch the ball
+####Create a score that increases every time you hit the ball

 Here is some example code.
 The first line creates a font (this only needs to be done once, so not in the game loop).
 Then it renders it on the screen and blits it (these should happen in the game loop).